 we performed another test drive and event that he said normally occured happened.
 The stumbling occured, the MIL came on, and remained on.
 I pulled the codes and found a p0300

 p0300 random misfire

 Sitting in the yard I brought the rpm to 3000 and the car began missing.
 At 4000 the missing was horrible and the car will not go above 4000 rpms.
 I also noted the fuel pressure dropped to about 28psi when the stumbling began.
 It almost immediately recovered the fuel pressure to appx 40psi, but the stumbling continued.

 if the car has been sitting a while, grey smoke is observed on start up but quits after 5-10 seconds or so.
 Not sure if this has anything to do with it, but thought I would mention it anyway.

 Thanks for the post.
 I was logging the 1st time and during the 3000 4000 rpm test.
-The software I was using was "diagnose."
-I can provide you with the link for the software and hardware. the version was 4.1.
+The software I was using was " diagnose.&Quot; I can provide you with the link for the software and hardware.
+The version was 4.1.
 It has trim readings, but nothing about the injectors.
-I have upped the log files to you. the 1st one was while driving the car. the 3000-4000 rpm test was sitting in my yard.
+I have upped the log files to you.
+The 1st one was while driving the car.
+The 3000-4000 rpm test was sitting in my yard.
 I can reproduce the stumbling at these rpm rates.

 I had another gander at the fuel system and I cannot locate a port by which to verify the obd II reported fuel pressure.